bcaffo/regmodsbook/manuscript/15_counts.md

 one that harms the nice interpretation properties of the log.
 Secondly, a square root or cube root transformation is often applied (which works just fine on zeros).
-While correcting nicely for skewness, this approach the issue of losing the nice interpretation of logs.
+While correcting nicely for skewness, this approach creates the issue of losing the nice interpretation of logs.
 Thus for the time being, let's assume no zero counts in the discussion.